Mizrahi music: Rock and metal

 Rock Mizrahi ("oriental rock") is a wide term that incorporates several different Israeli musical styles.
 It is defined by the combining of rock music with middle eastern instruments, compositions and singing techniques.
 Comparison may be drawn with progressive rock, as Middle Eastern scales and rhythm tend to break western norms.
 Some examples are Orphaned Land, Knesiyat Hasekhel, Algeir and lead singer Aviv Guedj, Yosi Sassi and Dudu Tassa.
-Another notable examples is Fortisakharof, a creative duo consisting of Rami Fortis and Berry Sakharof.
+Another notable example is Fortisakharof, a creative duo consisting of Rami Fortis and Berry Sakharof.
 Both Fortis and Sakharof have partial Mizrachi backgrounds (Turkish and Iraqi).
 The oriental elements in their music range from very subtle to very apparent at times.
-The two began their project in 1989 following the break up of Post Punk group Minimal Compact.
+The two began their project in 1989 following the breakup of post-punk group Minimal Compact.
 Both groups feature several Middle Eastern themes, including one song in Gibberish Arabic, "Sandanya", from their debut LP Foreign Affair.

 The fusion of Mizrahi music and metal music can be defined as oriental metal.
 Other sub genres of Rock rarely categorize their oriental influences.